 NDSC Blog: Check our blog for the latest news, events and information.
 Read more

 The NDSC E-News: Start receiving our monthly electronic newsletter – Subscribe here.

-Down Syndrome News: Read our Spring 2014 issue online!
-You’ll see part one of Libby Kumin’s article on speech intelligibility, as well as book reviews and a beautiful story about raising our expectations (in English and Spanish).
-Share with your friends and family; your child’s teachers and therapists…Click here to View News.
+Down Syndrome News: Our Summer 2014 issue is available online!
+Read see part two of Libby Kumin’s article on speech intelligibility, as well as an interview with former Walgreen’s vice president about his book, “No Greatness Without Goodness”.
+Share with your friends and family; your child’s teachers and therapists…Click here to View Down Syndrome News.